mdavids/rfc/content/draft-davids-forsalereg-20.md

 When checking a domain name for purchasability, the service may indicate whether it is for sale and provide a pointer to the seller's information.

+The TXT content defined by this document is intended primarily for human-readable informational display, rather than for algorithmic string comparison or automated processing.

 The operational convention described in this document does not require any protocol change.

 Examples are provided in (#examples).